 Figure 7.
-Heat maps showing the trade-offs between relaxation (left to right on horizontal axis) and increasing protection (top to bottom on vertical axis).
+Heat maps showing the trade-off between relaxation (left to right on horizontal axis) and increasing protection (top to bottom on vertical axis).

-A) Each subplot depicts a heat map showing the cumulative fraction of the vulnerable population that become infected (Iv) one year after the start of lockdown for different combinations of β3 and β4 for different values of β1 (rows) and β2 (columns).
+A) Heat maps describing the cumulative infected vulnerable fraction (Iv) one year after the start of lockdown for different combinations of β3 and β4 for different values of β1 (rows) and β2 (columns).

-B) As A) but for whether the second peak of is lower (green) or higher (red) than the first peak.
+B) As A) but for whether the second peak of Iv is lower (green) or higher (red) than the first peak.

 C) As (B) but all 2nd peaks (Iv, Ih, Ir) smaller than 1st peaks (green).

-D) As (B) but dI/dt negative or zero for at least 365 days after the start of lockdown for all I-compartments.
+D) As (B) but dI/dt is negative or zero for at least 1 year after the start of lockdown for all I-compartments.

 Tables